Ripunjay42/remote-code-execution/README.md

 - User Status Tracking: Store and retrieve the status of solved problems in Firestore based on user authentication.
 - Secure Authentication: Use Firebase Authentication for a secure login and registration process.
 - Error Handling: Display meaningful error messages for coding mistakes or execution issues.
-- Complexity Analysis:** Analyze and display approximate time and space complexity for submitted solutions to help users understand the efficiency of their code using gemeni api.
+- Complexity Analysis: Analyze and display approximate time and space complexity for submitted solutions to help users understand the efficiency of their code using Gemeni API.

 ## Technologies Used